Sialitech/label-siali/docs/source/guide/predictions.md

 ---
-title: Import pre-annotated data into Label Studio
+title: Import pre-annotated data into Siali Label
 short: Import pre-annotations
 type: guide
 tier: all
 order: 122
 order_enterprise: 107
-meta_title: Import pre-annotated data into Label Studio
+meta_title: Import pre-annotated data into Siali Label
-meta_description: Import predicted labels, predictions, pre-annotations, or pre-labels into Label Studio for your data labeling, machine learning, and data science projects.
+meta_description: Import predicted labels, predictions, pre-annotations, or pre-labels into Siali Label for your data labeling, machine learning, and data science projects.
 section: "Import and Export"
 ---

-If you have predictions generated for your dataset from a model, either as pre-annotated tasks or pre-labeled tasks, you can import the predictions with your dataset into Label Studio for review and correction.
-Label Studio automatically displays the pre-annotations that you import on the Labeling page for each task.
+If you have predictions generated for your dataset from a model, either as pre-annotated tasks or pre-labeled tasks, you can import the predictions with your dataset into Siali Label for review and correction.
+Siali Label automatically displays the pre-annotations that you import on the Labeling page for each task.

 !!! note
-    To generate interactive pre-annotations with a machine learning model while labeling, see [Set up machine learning with Label Studio](ml.html).
+    To generate interactive pre-annotations with a machine learning model while labeling, see [Set up machine learning with Siali Label](ml.html).

-You can import pre-annotated tasks into Label Studio [using the UI](tasks.html#Import-data-from-the-Label-Studio-UI) or [using the API](/api#operation/projects_import_create).
+You can import pre-annotated tasks into Siali Label [using the UI](tasks.html#Import-data-from-the-Label-Studio-UI) or [using the API](/api#operation/projects_import_create).

-## Prepare pre-annotations for Label Studio
+## Prepare pre-annotations for Siali Label

-To import predicted labels into Label Studio, you must use the [Basic Label Studio JSON format](tasks.html#Basic-Label-Studio-JSON-format) and set up your tasks with the `predictions` JSON key.
-The Label Studio ML backend also outputs tasks in this format.
+To import predicted labels into Siali Label, you must use the [Basic Siali Label JSON format](tasks.html#Basic-Label-Studio-JSON-format) and set up your tasks with the `predictions` JSON key.
+The Siali Label ML backend also outputs tasks in this format.
 Check this common video tutorial showing how to convert a submitted annotation to a prediction:

 <iframe class="video-border" width="100%" height="400vh" src="https://www.youtube.com/embed/CyRe73VD4EE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### JSON format for pre-annotations

-Label Studio JSON format for pre-annotations must contain two sections:
+Siali Label JSON format for pre-annotations must contain two sections:
 - A `data` object which references the source of the data that the pre-annotations apply to.
-This can be a URL to an audio file, a pre-signed cloud storage link to an image, plain text, a reference to a CSV file stored in Label Studio, or something else.
+This can be a URL to an audio file, a pre-signed cloud storage link to an image, plain text, a reference to a CSV file stored in Siali Label, or something else.
 See how to [specify the data object](#Specify-the-data-object).
 - A `predictions` array that contains the pre-annotation results for the different types of labeling.
 See how to [add results to the predictions array](#Add-results-to-the-predictions-array).

 The JSON format for pre-annotations must match the labeling configuration used for your data labeling project.